Geovation/geovation.github.io/_posts/2017-05-19-build-your-own-static-vector-tile-pipeline.md

-Keeping the styles all in an external `style.json` is a bit different from the examples you'll see online for Mapbox GL JS, but the advantage is that the same style formats will work with the other clients such as Mpabox GL iOS and Mapbox GL Android.
+Keeping the styles all in an external `style.json` is a bit different from the examples you'll see online for Mapbox GL JS, but the advantage is that the same style formats will work with the other clients such as Mapbox GL iOS and Mapbox GL Android.